georgealexakis/factory_robot/README.md

 ### Visual Servoing

-For, visual servoing part is not necessary to have specific map and specific position.
+For, visual servoing part is not necessary to have a specific map and specific position.
 Just a specific tag with "qr5" integrated information and black boundary.
 You can use a second Turtlebot 2 to carry the QR code tag.
-Run the command below to enable remote controling to a second Turtlebot 2 and attach the tag on it.
+Run the command below to enable remote controlling to a second Turtlebot 2 and attach the tag on it.

 ``` $ roslaunch factory_robot servoing_parent.launch ```

 ### QR Code Tags

-The used QR code tags for the demo implementation are loacted in folder [/QRcodetags](https://github.com/georgealexakis/factory_robot/tree/master/QRcodetags) folder.
+The used QR code tags for the demo implementation are located in the folder [/QRcodetags](https://github.com/georgealexakis/factory_robot/tree/master/QRcodetags) folder.
 Print to A4 size.

 ## Screenshots